This post contains affiliate links, to find out more information, please read my affiliate disclosure

 User Interface: Yamaha Side Switch 1.7″ LCD, 7 functions

 The Giant Fathom E+ 3 is another excellent entry-level electric mountain bike.
-As with the Haibike this uses a Yamaha mid-drive electric motor, but the Fathom uses the better SyncDrive Sport motor, which produces 80Nm torque vs 70Nm for the PW-SE motor found on the Haibike.
+As with the Haibike this uses a Yamaha mid-drive electric motor, but the Fathom uses the better SyncDrive Sport motor, which has been designed specifically for Giant e-MTB’s in a joint venture with Yamaha.

 Again this motor is not only incredibly responsive, but very smooth and quiet, producing seamless power when it is needed.